Asks

 Auto-create with emoji

-Please note that this option is not available in private channels.
+Please note that this auto-creation on new messages is not available in private channels.

 Disable Asks without a template (General Asks)